 When you recycle tires, you are helping the environment a lot.
 The tires can be made into rubber ground at a playground, asphalt, and rubber mulch, and you can use them for some fun DIY projects like a tire swing.
 (Source)

 If you have a nice backyard and you want to grow a garden, then using old tires as planters can be great!
 Repurposing tires is another aspect of recycling that is great for the environment.
 It is exactly what thrift stores do with clothes!
 They re-sell used clothes for you to buy and repurpose the item in your closet.
 So, find ways you can repurpose tires and see how it works out for you!

-If you want to get rid of your tires and you don’t care about where it goes, then you can call your local garbage collector or garbage/recycling center and ask if they will take tires.
+If you want to get rid of your tires and you don’t care about where they go, then you can call your local garbage collector or garbage/recycling center and ask if they will take the tires.
 Chances are if you call a garbage center, then they will tell you to go to a recycling center.
 And after knowing that it takes 2,000 years for the tires to decompose, it makes sense.

 So, call around and see if you can drop the tires off anywhere or if you need to pay for them to take them off your hands.
 Either way, it should be pretty cheap, and you won’t have tires in your garage or backyard anymore.

 In general, if you can recycle an item, it is better to do so than to dump it.
 Now, it is common knowledge that items that go to your recycling bin are tossed in the same location, a landfill.
 But, there are big items like tires that are placed separately.
 They will either stay together in a pile doing nothing, or they can be reused for their rubber content.